is a distant, secluded canyon, just one of hundreds of narrow gorges in south Utah. It is a tributary of the East Fork of the Virgin River

 and Zion National Park

 .
-An unpaved, unsignposted track leaves the south side of the road between mileposts 47 and 48 (quite close to 47), crosses a small field, leads up a hill and into some woodland, past one newly built residence, then continues southwards through the trees for 7 miles, to within sight of the Virgin River a little way west of the junction with Mineral Gulch.
+An unpaved, unsignposted track leaves the south side of the road between mileposts 47 and 48 (quite close to 47), crosses a small field, leads up a hill and into some woodland, past one recently built residence, then continues southwards through the trees for 7 miles, to within sight of the Virgin River a little way west of the junction with Mineral Gulch.
 The route is testing for 4WD vehicles for the last 3 miles or so, and after only 1.4 miles the track drops into a ravine, via a section too steep and rocky for 2WD cars.
 Even before this parts of the track become muddy when wet and may then be impassable.
 There is a designated camping area with several tables and fire rings just before the rocky section - a peaceful place to stay and high enough to enjoy views across the tree-covered East Fork valley, and far beyond to the White Cliffs in Arizona.

 Past the campsite, the track bends to the east and crosses down and up the rocky ravine then soon after turns back south and is straight for two rather monotonous miles.
 The surface is sandy, sometimes deeply rutted, with endless pine trees at either side and only occasional views of the wider landscape.
 After the straight section the route leads past another primitive campsite, down into a ravine and along a dry, boulder-strewn streambed, then curves west up a sandy hillside to the edge of a deep, wide canyon - quite a dramatic sight, and one which gives an indication that there is some distance still to go.
 Descending from the canyon edge, the track becomes particularly steep and uneven, curving down and around the cliffs, sometimes with a sheer drop very close to one side.
 Another 30 minutes brisk walking is needed before the track reaches the canyon floor, where it runs alongside a streambed, which leads to the gulch.
 Two miles west of here lies Poverty Wash